camertron/gelauto/README.md

 "Doesn't that potentially make my code run slower?" is a question you might ask.
 Yes.
 Gelauto adds overhead to literally every Ruby method call, so your code will probably run quite a bit slower.
 For that reason you probably won't want to enable Gelauto in, for example, a production web application.

+## Known Limitations

+* Half-baked support for singleton (i.e. static) methods.
+* Gelauto does not annotate Ruby files with `# typed: true` comments or `extend T::Sig`.
+* Gelauto ignores existing type signatures and will simply add another one right above the method.

 ## Running Tests

 `bundle exec rspec` should do the trick :)

+## Contributing

+Please fork this repo and submit a pull request.

 ## License